Bastrop County Historical Markers

 Bastrop County is named for Felipe Enrique Neri, Baron de Bastrop who worked with Stephen F. Austin to obtain land grants.
 The county seat is the town of Bastrop.

-Two markers that have been confirmed missing on the marker for Elgin of the Site of and Early Fort of Bastrop County.
-I have written to the historical commission of Bastrop to see if there are any plans to reinstate these markers but I don't believe the are as they have been gone for many years.
-The one marker that is still a mystery in that I have no information to its existence than when we first started looking over ten years ago is for the Sayers-Walton Ranch House.
+Two markers that have been confirmed missing are the markers for Elgin and the Site of and Early Fort of Bastrop County.
+I have written to the historical commission of Bastrop to see if there are any plans to reinstate these markers but I don't believe there are as they have been gone for many years.
+The one marker that is still a mystery, in that I have no more information to its existence than when we first started looking for it over ten years ago, is for the Sayers-Walton Ranch House.
 So if anyone knows anything about this property we would love to hear from you.

 August 9th, 2020 - We ran down to Bastrop to capture the Confederate Monument before it is removed.
 We are trying to represent as complete a list of historical markers as possible.